 Lions Bay Capital Inc. (TSXV:LBI) is a strategic investor in the junior resources sector.
 Whilst the company recently listed on the TSX venture exchange in November 2017, the founders and management have established a proven business model and have a successful track record in the sector.

-In addition to the positions in Jervois Mining and Montan Mining, Lions Bay Capital also holds several additional strategic investments in promising mining companies, including 12.5 percent of Eurotin (TSXV:TIN), which recently agreed to sell the advanced stage Oropesa tin orebody in Spain to Elementos Ltd (ASX:ELT).
+In addition to the positions in Jervois Mining and Montan Mining, Lions Bay Capital also holds several additional strategic investments in promising mining companies, including 12.5 percent of Eurotin (TSXV:TIN), which recently agreed to sell the advanced-stage Oropesa tin orebody in Spain to Elementos Ltd. (ASX:ELT).
 Lions Bay Capital plans to also increase its stake in Elementos so as to own a material interest in the project.
-Lions Bay Capital is also at the advanced stages of finalizing the acquisition of the remainder of Consolidated Potash Corporation (CPC) and the ownership of Activated Technologies’ aMES™ technology platform, and has a 3.78 percent stake in power technology company Kalina (ASX:KPO).
+The company also has a 3.78 percent stake in power technology company Kalina (ASX:KPO).
+Recently, Lions Bay Capital sold its interest in the Consolidated Potash Corporation (CPC) and the ownership of Activated Technologies’ aMES™ technology platform to Parkway Minerals NL (ASX:PWN) for a majority stake in Parkway Minerals.

 - Target of over 25 percent growth per annum with a potential $30 million to $50 million portfolio by 2020.